 Beginning in the first quarter of 2020, the ongoing coronavirus ("COVID-19") pandemic has created significant disruptions to the global economies and financial markets.
 In the United States, State and Local Governmental authorities have responded by issuing orders, of varying degrees, requiring quarantines, restrictions on travel, mandatory closures of certain non-essential businesses, as well as providing recommendations to minimize social gatherings or interactions.
 Due to such orders, the COVID-19 pandemic began impacting our operations and financial results.
 For example, on March 19, 2020, the Executive Department of the State of California issued Executive Order N-33-20, ordering all individuals in the State of California to stay at home or at their place of residence except as needed to maintain continuity of operations of federal critical infrastructure sectors.
 Our primary operations are located in Valencia and Ventura, California.
-In response to the pandemic, we took certain business measures which included institution of various workplace protections to ensure the safety of our employees (e.g., wearing of masks, wiping down high touch areas, etc.), and the limiting of vendors and visitors to our facilities.
+In response to this order, we took certain business measures which included institution of various workplace protections to ensure the safety of our employees (e.g., wearing of masks, wiping down high touch areas, etc.), and the limiting of vendors and visitors to our facilities.
 Essential staff in manufacturing and limited support functions have continued to work from our locations following appropriate hygiene and social distancing protocols.
 To reduce the risk to our employees and their families from potential exposure to COVID-19, we limited activities at our corporate headquarters, encouraged our employees to work from home, encouraged virtual meetings, restricted non-essential business travel, made physical modifications and enhancements to our facilities to effect social distancing, and provided personal protective equipment to our employees.
-We have increased safety stocks of our product, established temporary satellite product storage locations, and accelerated initiatives to increase sourcing options.
-However, as most restrictions have now been lifted, we have resumed in-office work at our corporate headquarters on a hybrid work schedule for some of our employees and have lifted non-essential business travel as more states and countries begin to lift travel restrictions.
+We also increased safety stocks of our product, established temporary satellite product storage locations, and accelerated initiatives to increase sourcing options.
+Once most restrictions were lifted, we resumed in-office work at our corporate headquarters during March 2022, on a hybrid work schedule for some of our employees.
+We also lifted the restriction on non-essential business travel as more states and countries began to lift travel restrictions.
+However, during July 2022, due to the resurgence in COVID-19 cases and hospitalizations in Los Angeles County due primarily to the Omicron BA.5 variant, we have resumed work from home for our employees at the corporate headquarters with essential staff and manufacturing and limited support functions continuing to work from our locations as we continue to monitor the fluid situation.
 Throughout the pandemic, we have remained focused on managing the business for the long-term, including maintaining our employee workforce as well as continuing to invest in critical research and development, clinical, and corporate infrastructure-related programs.